KevinVitale/GW2Kit/README.md

 # GW2Kit

+## ABANDONMENT NOTICE

+ArenaNet has let there APIs die on the vine.
+After almost 18 months of waiting (and counting), I've lost all interest in this project.
+Apparently there *is* a version 2 coming "soon".
+If it ever does, this project will get rebooted.

+### What is GW2Kit?

 GW2Kit is a Objective-C framework that provides access to the offical Guild Wars 2 API (`api.guildwars2.com`).
 It is has support for both iOS and OS X.

 ### Introduction